histefanhere/retroarch-bubble-generator/README.md

 1. `Bubble Images/NES/Tetris/icon0.png` as it's icon
 2. `Bubble Images/NES/startup.png` as it's startup image, and
 3. `Bubble Images/bg.png` as it's background image.

 On the other hand, if we created a custom bubble for `Super Mario Bros` it would have it's own unique icon and startup from the `Super Mario Bros` folder, but it would use the same background as all the other ROMS.

-Personally, all my ROMS have a unique `icon0.png` icon, every system has a unique `startup.png` and all bubbles have the same `bg.png` but of course this is entirely customizable to your liking.
+_Personally, all my ROMS have a unique `icon0.png` icon, every system has a unique `startup.png` and all bubbles have the same `bg.png` but of course this is entirely customizable to your liking and to the amount of time you're willing to spend searching Google Images for these cover arts._

 ### 2. Settings

 The script needs to be configured with a few more details before it can work correctly and automate a large process of the vpk file creation.
 An example `settings.yaml` file is provided in the `example/` folder and needs to be copied out of it to be detected.
 You need to go through each setting and configure it to your needs:

 `paths.images` - The path to the folder (relative to the script) containing all the systems, their games and the images that was described above.
-`paths.vita.cores` - This is the path to where all your Retroarch cores are located on the PS Vita, which are by default just in `app0`.
-Note that "{core}" gets replaced with the system's core by the script.
+`paths.vita.cores` - This is the path to where all your Retroarch cores are located on the PS Vita - if you're not sure, check the FAQ below for how to find this.
+Note that "{core}" gets replaced with the system's core you specify by the script.
 `paths.vita.roms` - The path to where all your ROMS are on the PS Vita, sorted by system as previously described. "{system}" gets replaced with the chosen system and {filename} with the games filename.
 `systems` - Here lay all your systems configuration which includes a name, which core it uses (This gets substituted into `paths.vita.cores`) and the format of its ROMS (So if I was creating a bubble for `Tetris` and and the NES's format was `{title}.nes`, the ROM filename should be `Tetris.nes`).